Have you been asking how can I find my dream job? Learn how to find your dream job for women with these dream career tips and resources.

 Browse lists of the best companies for women that offer a positive working environment, an attractive pay structure, reasonable work-life balance, challenging (in a good sense) work atmosphere, and excellent growth opportunities for their employees.

 Once you’ve prepared a list of suitable organisations, read employee reviews on Glassdoor to get an insider perspective.
-You can also do this using LinkedIn search.
+You can also do this using a LinkedIn search.

 Go to the profile page of your target company and connect with employees working there.
 You can send invitations to connect with real employees and ask for their opinions.